TUDelft-PRIME-Books/Linear-Algebra/Chapter5/DeterminantsViaCofactors.md

 ::::::{admonition} Proof of {prf:ref}`Prop:DetCofactors:InvertibleTriangular`
 :class: tudproof

-Let us first consider the case of an $n \times n$ upper triangular matrix $U$, with entries $u_{ij}$.
+Let us first consider the case of an $n \times n$ upper-triangular matrix $U$, with entries $u_{ij}$.
 Such a matrix is an echelon matrix.
 It is invertible if and only if it has $n$ linearly independent columns, which is the case if all diagonal elements $u_{ii}$ are non-zero.
 And this last is equivalent to

 $$
 u_{11}\cdot u_{22}  \cdot  \ldots \cdot u_{nn} = \det{U} \neq 0.
 $$

-For a lower triangular matrix $L$ a similar argument can be given.
+For a lower-triangular matrix $L$ a similar argument can be given.

-(Or we can consider $L^T$, which is an upper triangular matrix, and make use of the upcoming {prf:ref}`Prop:DetCofactors:DetTranspose`.)
+(Or we can consider $L^T$, which is an upper-triangular matrix, and make use of the upcoming {prf:ref}`Prop:DetCofactors:DetTranspose`.)

 ::::::